 - Regulations: Panels meet Estidama and Dubai Green Building standards, facilitating compliance.

-- Regulatory Compliance and Certifications in the UAE (1,500 words)
+Regulatory Compliance and Certifications in DUBAI

-The UAE’s construction sector is governed by stringent regulations to ensure safety, energy efficiency, and sustainability.
+DUBAI’s construction sector is governed by stringent regulations to ensure safety, energy efficiency, and sustainability.
 This section explores the regulatory framework and certifications relevant to sandwich panel cabins.

 Key Regulations